• Home

 theARTScentered / 1007 E Mill Plain Blvd.

 Join theARTScentered for the 2026 Vancouver Pollinator Festival as we celebrate the beautiful connection between creativity and the natural world.
-From bees to blossoms, pollinators remind us that small actions create big impact, just like ART in our community.
+From bees to blossoms, pollinators remind us that small actions create a big impact, just like ART in our community.
 Bees inspire balance & collaboration, the same values that guide our work every day.

 Click on the POLLINATOR FESTIVAL button on the right for more info !!